thunkable/docs-thunkable-com/components/device/accelerometer.md

 ---

+The Accelerometer is a sensor loaded onto most smartphones that signals which way is up, commonly used to automatically switch between Portrait and Landscape mode.

-The Accelerometer is a phone sensor that detects shaking and measures acceleration in 3 dimensions:
+The Accelerometer component on Thunkable can be used to detect shaking events, indicate if the phone should be in Portrait or Landscape mode, and measure acceleration in 3 dimensions:

 ![](/assets/accelerometer-fig-1.png)